Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Performance Insights

 - The Cyclones are outscoring opponents by 11.4 points per game with a +353 scoring differential overall.
-They put up 75.5 points per game (30th in college basketball) and give up 64.1 per contest (178th in college basketball).
+They put up 75.5 points per game (30th in college basketball) and allow 64.1 per contest (176th in college basketball).

-- With 73.3 points per game in Big 12 action, Iowa State is posting 2.2 fewer points per game in conference games compared to its season average (75.5 PPG).
+- Iowa State's offense has been worse in Big 12 contests this season, scoring 73.3 points per contest, compared to its season average of 75.5 PPG.

+- The Cyclones average 78.1 points per game in home games, compared to 73.8 points per game in road games, a difference of 4.3 points per contest.

 © 2023 Data Skrive.
 All rights reserved.